 \subsubsection{Sparse Features}

-Sparse features are generated by two main components: \textit{detection} and \textit{description}. \textit{Detection} is the process of finding locations \(p_i\) for each keypoint \(i\) in an image \(I\). \textit{Description} assigns each keypoint a d-dimensional numerical vector \(f_i \in \mathbb{R}^d\) (could also be binary).
+Sparse features are generated by two components: \textit{detection} and \textit{description}. \textit{Detection} is the process of finding locations \(p_i\) for each keypoint \(i\) in an image \(I\). \textit{Description} assigns each keypoint a d-dimensional numerical vector \(f_i \in \mathbb{R}^d\), which could also be binary.
 SIFT~\citep{loweObjectRecognitionLocal1999a}, SURF~\citep{baySpeededUpRobustFeatures2008}, and ORB~\citep{rubleeORBEfficientAlternative2011a} are examples of classical descriptors.
-Classical in this sense means they are hand engineered and use intensity histograms, decision trees/etc., to create the numerical descriptor values.
+Classical in this sense means they are hand engineered and use intensity histograms, decision trees, etc., to create the numerical descriptor values.
 Classical descriptors are still frequently used in SLAM works~\citep{lamarcaDefSLAMTrackingMapping2021,songMISSLAMRealTimeLargeScale2018}.
-Early descriptors for surgical environments used feature histograms and decision trees along with LK (Lucas-Kanade) optical flow~\citep{mountneySoftTissueTracking2008}. \citet{giannarouAffineinvariantAnisotropicDetector2009} propose an affine-invariant detector that detects points over scales, assigning ellipses to them to better deal with varying angle and scale.
-Classical descriptors still remain in use, with many applications such as registering pre-operative brain images~\citep{jiangRobustAutomatedMarkerless2015}.
+Early descriptors for surgical environments used feature histograms and decision trees along with LK (Lucas-Kanade) optical flow~\citep{mountneySoftTissueTracking2008}. \citet{giannarouAffineinvariantAnisotropicDetector2009} proposed an affine-invariant detector that detects points over scales, assigning ellipses to them to better deal with varying angle and scale.
+Classical descriptors do remain in use with many applications, such as registration of pre-operative brain images to a camera~\citep{jiangRobustAutomatedMarkerless2015}.
 On usage in the brain,~\citet{jiangMarkerlessTrackingBrain2016} use segmented Frangi features~\citep{frangiMultiscaleVesselEnhancement1998} -- which detect tube-like structures -- for non-rigid registration of brains using vessel/sulci surface features.
 Classical features have also been evaluated in arthroscopy, which deals with a fairly rigid environment~\citep{marmolEvaluationKeypointDetectors2017}.